Shared by A Flokk family · 7 days · 21 activities

 Cafe du Bourg-de-Four

 Sitting directly on Geneva's oldest square, this historic cafe is the right place for a mid-morning croissant and hot chocolate before the crowds arrive.
-The stone square outside is safe for younger k
+The stone square outside is safe for younger kids to explore while parents finish their coffee.

 Le Bistrot du CERN